 This is especially true if you've used permanent hair dye made of chemicals or have bleached your hair.
 However, it's worth mentioning that plant-based dyes are safe to apply on your scalp, considering they don't pack any chemical ingredients.

 How often can you dye your hair?

-The kind of dye you use ultimately defines how long the color lasts and what is the actual duration.
+The kind of dye you use ultimately defines how long the color lasts and what the actual duration is.
 Here's a quick summary of the discussion, followed by a detailed analysis.

 Hair Dye Type